mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

   * Add the localized language name in the `nativeLocaleNames` [map](https://searchfox.org/mozilla-central/rev/b3933df6e119bd6caf5d9e5868670348ec26dee3/toolkit/components/mozintl/mozIntl.jsm#650).
 The localized language name should also be stored in [this repository](https://github.com/mozilla-l10n/firefox-languages/blob/master/output/languages_curated.json).
 * [language.properties](https://searchfox.org/mozilla-central/source/intl/locale/language.properties): add a value in the form `LOCALECODE.accept = true`.
 This is needed to list the language in the language settings dialog for web content.

+This is an [example of a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1807794) created to add this information.
+Don’t forget to update the GitHub tracking issue for the locale with a link to this bug.

 ## Add locale to build configuration

 First of all make sure that your environment is [correctly set up](../../tools/mercurial/setting_mercurial_environment.md), update your local mozilla-unified clone and make sure it’s on the `central` bookmark: